Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 Outdoor Winter Activities Bend Oregon

-When winter arrives, Central Oregon transforms into a winter wonderland.
+When winter arrives, central Oregon transforms into a winter wonderland.
 Well, not exactly all of it.
-In fact, only the Cascade Mountains just west of Bend receive lots of snow.

-Bend is mostly snow-free during winter, with the exception of a few larger storms (6-12+ inches of snow) and a scattering of dustings each winter.
+Actually, Bend itself is mostly snow-free during winter, with the exception of a few larger storms (6-12+ inches of snow) and perhaps a dozen or so light dustings each winter.

-This makes for an amazing combination of accessible snow-activities and snow-free fun outdoors at lower elevations.
+The variation in altitude and snow level makes for an amazing combination of accessible snow-activities and snow-free fun at lower elevations.

 There are three Bend Oregon ski areas within a reasonable drive of town.
 These are Mt.
 Bachelor Ski Resort, Hoodoo Ski Area, and Willamette Pass Ski Resort.